olivDiogo/SmartHome/docs/useCases/uc11_toGetLogFromDevice/uc11_readme.md

 ## 0. Description

-To get a log of all measurements of a device in a room, in a given period.
+To get a log of all units of a device in a room, in a given period.

 ## 1. Analysis
 A device will be selected, as well as a time frame.
-The system will then return a list of all measurements recorded by the selected device during the specified period.
+The system will then return a list of all units recorded by the selected device during the specified period.

 ### 1.1.
 Use Case Description

-    Use Case Name: To get a log of all measurements of a device in a room, in a given period.
+    Use Case Name: To get a log of all units of a device in a room, in a given period.

     Actor: Room Owner [or Power User, or Administrator]

-    Goal: To provide to the user a list of measurements of a device in a room, in a given period.
+    Goal: To provide to the user a list of units of a device in a room, in a given period.

     Preconditions:
     The user must have selected a room and a device.

-    Trigger: The user selects an option to get the measurements for a specific device
+    Trigger: The user selects an option to get the units for a specific device

     Basic Flow:
     1. The user selects a room.
     2. The user selects a device.
-    2. The system provides to the user a list measurements for that device.
+    2. The system provides to the user a list units for that device.

     Alternative Flows:
     1. The user selects a room that does not exist.
     2. The user selects a device that does not exist.
-    3. The user selects a device that has no measurements.
+    3. The user selects a device that has no units.
-    4. The user selects a device and a period that has no measurements.
+    4. The user selects a device and a period that has no units.

 ### 1.2.
 Dependency of other use cases
 This use case depends on UC03 and UC06.